OSGConnect/connectbook/FsurfRemote/AnonymizeImages.md

 The `Fsurf` tool is *not* HIPPA compliant.
 (HIPPA, the Health Insurance Portability and Accountability Act, is a federal law written to protect personal medical information.)
 Therefore images must be anonymized and deidentified before they are uploaded to OSG servers.

-Since OSG resources are not HIPPA compliant, the MRI images must be deidentified and defaced on your local machine before being used.
 You can use a local `FreeSurfer` installation to prepare your scans.
 First, on your local machine import into FreeSurfer your image by running

       $ recon-all -subject SUBJECT -i PATH_TO_MGZ_INPUT_FILE